11 Best Podcast Recording And Editing Software (Free + Paid)

 Whether you’re a beginner podcaster or an expert with years of experience, you need the right recording and editing tools to create professional podcasts.

-The tools we’ve shared in this article are designed for different levels of podcast expertise.
+The tools I’ve shared in this article are designed for different levels of podcast expertise.
 So, not all of them are the right fit for your business.

 If you’re a beginner, go for the cloud audio editors we’ve mentioned because they’re easier to use.
 However, you’ll probably want a specialized DAW for your content if you’ve been podcasting for a while.